roseengineering/rfems/README.md

 To set the priority of the material use the material variable 'priority'.
 For example to set the priority of an aluminum STL model to 10 use, 'aluminum priority=10'.
 The default priority for materials is 0, the lowest priority.
-For example, a conductive material lying on top of a substrate material should have a higher priority set, see patch.py.
+A conductive material lying on top of a substrate material should have a higher priority set, see patch.py.

 All these models must be then zipped up into a single zip file.
 This zip file is